MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 - **Parent folder** – Include or exclude based on parent folder.
 For example, all publicly shared files except for files in this folder.

     > [!NOTE]
-    > Cloud App Security only detects new SharePoint and OneDrive folders after some file activity has been performed in them.
+    > Defender for Cloud Apps only detects new SharePoint and OneDrive folders after some file activity has been performed in them.

 - **Quarantined** – Is the file quarantined by the service, For example, show me all files that are quarantined.